 During 1998, the Life Company entered into a modified coinsurance agreement to cede 70% of its variable life and variable annuity business to Farm Bureau Life Insurance Company (see Item 4.
 Security Ownership of Certain Beneficial Owners and Management and Item 7.
 Certain Relationships and Related Transactions).
+This agreement enabled the Company to introduce variable products into its product line.
+Farm Bureau provides the administrative support necessary to manage this business, and is paid an administrative fee for such services.
 Amounts paid pursuant to this arrangement were immaterial during 1998.